crowdagger/crowbook/README.md

 [crates.io](https://crates.io/crates/crowbook), compile it, and install it on your system.

-> By default, compiling Crowbook in this way doesn't activate the
-> proofreading features.
-If you want to use them, you'll have to run
-> `cargo install --features "proofread" crowbook`.

 Dependencies
 ------------

-While there are, strictly speaking, no real dependencies to be able to run Crowbook (it is published a a statically compiled binary), some features require additional commands to work correctly:
+While there should be, strictly speaking, no real dependencies to be able to run Crowbook (it is published a a statically compiled binary), some features require additional commands to work correctly:

 * EPUB rendering requires that the `zip` command be present on your system;
-* PDF rendering requires a working installation of LaTeX (preferably `xelatex`);
+* PDF rendering requires a working installation of LaTeX (preferably `xelatex`).
-* Grammar checking (for proofreading copies) requires [LanguageTool](https://languagetool.org/).

 Quick tour
 ----------